Visiting Pentire: what you need to know

 Cliffs are constantly changing, creating the beautiful coastline that we see today.
 Cliff falls and landslides can happen at any time and without warning.
 We urge you to stay well back from the edges when walking coast paths along cliff tops, and away from the undercliff when on the beaches.
 Please follow safety signs on site and do not climb or walk over rock fall debris, especially after wet weather.

-Toilets, including disabled and separate baby changing facilities (opening soon) can be found by the main car park at Pentireglaze.
+Toilets, including disabled and separate baby changing facilities can be found by the main car park at Pentireglaze.

-A fully equipped Changing Places will be available soon with ceiling hoist and changing table.
+A fully equipped Changing Places will also be available soon with ceiling hoist and changing table.
 You can access it with your RADAR key or ask a member of staff.
-Please check back before visiting for the latest opening information.
+Please check back for opening date.

-Pentyr Café is now open offering takeaway hot and cold drinks, light snacks and delicious sweet treats.
+Pentyr Café is now open (please check for opening times), offering takeaway hot and cold drinks, light snacks and delicious sweet treats.
 There is a delightful orchard and outdoor, as well as undercover, courtyard seating available for picnics.
 Or venture out on to the clifftops; there are plenty of grassy spots to sit and enjoy the sea views.

 Picnics and play

 Just across the road from the main car park at Pentireglaze an accessible orchard, newly restored, is perfect for play and picnics.
+There is a nest swing here, suitable for anyone who can be lifted onto it.
 Please keep dogs on leads as there are areas of newly planted grass and other seedlings.

 The beach at Pentireglaze Haven is a 10-15 minute walk from the main car park along a sloping bridal way.
 The cove joins the main beach at Polzeath at low tide and is great for rock pooling.